uvasrg/uvasrg.github.io/src/content/post/revisiting.md

 situations with imbalanced priors where other attacks fail to show meaningful inference risk.

-In addition, there is a large gap between what can be guaranteed using differential privacy methods, and what can be inferred using known inference attacks.
+There remains a large gap between what can be guaranteed using differential privacy methods, and what can be inferred using known inference attacks.
 This means better inference attacks may exist, and our results show that there are concrete ways to improve attacks